Can I Get Arrested for Accidentally Downloading Child Pornography in Utah?

 Additionally, Utah Code § 76-5b-201(3) provides that a defendant may be charged with a separate offense for each individual minor who is depicted in the pornography, and for “each time the same minor is depicted in different child pornography.”
 This means a single image or movie could potentially lead to multiple counts of the same crime.
 Moreover, the prosecutor is not required to prove the identity of the minors who were depicted in the pornography.

-If you or someone you love has been charged with possession of child pornography in Salt Lake City or the surrounding area, including Davis County, Utah County, and Tooele County, it is critically important to contact the criminal defense attorneys of Overson Law LLC.
+If you or someone you love has been charged with possession of child pornography in Utah or the surrounding area, including Davis County, Utah County, and Tooele County, it is critically important to contact the criminal defense attorneys of Overson Law LLC.
 With over 16 years of experience handling a variety of misdemeanor and felony sex crimes, we are equipped with the skill, knowledge, and tenacity to aggressively challenge the allegations against you.
 We will answer your legal questions, protect your Constitutional liberties, and fight hard to have the charges dismissed or reduced.

 To start discussing your situation in a free and completely confidential legal consultation, call our law offices at (801) 758-2287 right away.
 Our attorneys are here to assist you 24 hours a day, seven days a week, including emergency jail and holding center visits.